bohlourenco/AMISecOnto/README.md

 }
 ORDER BY ?cveId
 ```
+This query identifies installed system packages or observed software components and links each one to the known CVEs it is affected by, exposed to, or declared to have.

 ## CQ10 - Which installed or observed software components are affected by known vulnerabilities (CVEs)?
 ```sparql